Check your battery rebate eligibility

 Rebate Applied

-The rebate is applied as a point-of-sale discount — you see the reduced price on your quote.
+The rebate is applied as a point-of-sale discount.
+You see the reduced price on your quote.

 Installation

-Federal Battery Rebate FAQ
+Solar Battery Rebate FAQ

-helpWhat is the federal battery rebate?
+helpWhat is the solar battery rebate?

 helpHow much can I save with the Cheaper Home Batteries program?